Chapter 2 BWV168 Tue Rechnung! Donnerwort!

 But the upper strings are only resting and return once more to drive home the initial message.

 The instrumental ritornello is reprised at the end maintaining its breathless, unison drive to the final cadence.
 The warnings have been given and blood appropriately curdled and all has been achieved with the minimum of resources.
-Bach does not need horns, trumpets and timpani in order to energise and terrify.
+Bach does not need horns, trumpets and timpani in order to energise and terrify his congregations.

 And this may also explain why he had no immediate need of the available pair of oboes d′amore now called upon to accompany the tenor recitative.